GreenMolucass/website/README.md

 <br>
 ***PRIORITY HIGH:<br>
  Migrate all information and capabilities (and photos) from https://greenmoluccas.id/
-    (use google for fourms, sign ups, data, etc.?)
+    (use google for fourms, sign ups, data, etc.?).

- Migrate the https://greenmoluccas.id/bsah/ Bank sampah back-end !
+ Migrate the https://greenmoluccas.id/bsah/ Bank sampah back-end!

- Add the a translate widget // make default indoneisan >> right now it is english because I have been working on it (-Ben the American)
+ Add the a translate widget // make default indoneisan >> right now it is english because I have been working on it (-Ben the American).

 <br>
 ***PRIORITY MEDIUM:<br>
-GM logo front page columns alignment, footer covering contents on mobile still
+GM logo front page columns alignment, footer covering contents on mobile still.

 Transfer the "greenmoluccas.id" domain name to this new site.
 Deactivate / stop paying for the old one.
 (I think it might be good to go to google analytics with the codegreenmoluccas email and change the URL to the new one).